pauliussem/Power-BI-publication-faktai-ir-skaiciai/README.md

-## Change in arable land declared area by municipalities (choropleth map):
+## Change in arable land declared area by municipalities (choropleth map)

 ### NOTE: Since similar steps were applied for all 5 maps information provided only about this map.

 ## Steps followed